2019 Pete Milnes Memorial Regatta • Laser Fleet 413

 Entry Fee: The entry fee is paid at the time of registration.
 If you register online it makes the process much easier.
 Web address is www.NewportLaserFleet.org.
 Go to Racing/Regattas/ P Milnes Regatta.
 The fee is $35/person.
 Out-of-state competitors receive a discount ($25).
 Juniors (18 and under) sail for free.

 Eligibility: Open to registered sailors in Laser and Laser Radial rigs.
 Competitors are welcome to switch between Full and Radial rigs as conditions dictate, however sail numbers MUST be the same regardless of the rig used.
 Sailors using multiple sail numbers create an incredible burden for the scorer.
 If a minimum 10 radials register, the race committee may start and/or score them separately.

 Safety & Responsibility: Frostbiting can be dangerous.
 Competitors choose to sail in this regatta entirely at their own risk.
-Sailors are required to wear adequate protective gear to ensure their own safety and to gauge their own suitability to participate.
+Sailors are required to wear wet suits or dry suits and other appropriate gear to ensure their own safety.
+Each participant must gauge their own ability to participate.
 Sailors agree to indemnify and hold harmless Sail Newport, Fleet 413 and any and all officers, employees and members of these organizations.

 Sail Newport Notice: Competitors are reminded to respect Sail Newport facilities and staff.
 We are dependent on this facility for the fleet’s continued success.

 Parking: Parking is allowed only in designated spots along the back of the boat park, by the Mule Barn, or in the overflow lot to the SW of the Sail Newport offices.
 DO NOT park along the curb or on the grass.